Thrillerninja/LED-Stripe-WinControl/README.md

 2.PC
   -Download Processing
   -Open the RGB_Picker.pbe file
-  -Install the Logitech libary ore comment the code out, if you dont use a Logitech Mouse.
+  -Install the Logitech LogiLED libary or comment the lines mentioning it out, if you dont use a Logitech mouse or don´t want the rgb on your mouse.
   -Change the Port to the Port of the connected Arduino.
   -Run the Script